Center for Science in the Public Interest: Nutrition and food labeling

 CSPI advocates for clearer nutrition and food labeling.
 For example, labeling of "low-fat" or "heart healthy" foods in restaurants must now meet specific requirements established by the Food and Drug Administration (FDA) as of May 2, 1997.

 In 1994, the group first brought the issue of high saturated fat in movie popcorn to the public attention.

 In 1975, CSPI published a "White Paper on Infant Feeding Practices" aimed at criticizing the commercial baby food industry's products and advertising.
 The White Paper started a formalized, political discussion of issues surrounding early introduction of solid foods and the extraordinarily processed ingredients in commercial baby food.
 CSPI took particular issue with the modified starches, excessive sugar and salt additions, and presence of nitrates in baby food products.
 In addition, the White Paper criticized branding and advertisements on products, which they argued lead mothers to believe that solid foods ought to be introduced earlier in an infant's diet.

 In 1989, CSPI was instrumental in convincing fast-food restaurants to stop using animal fat for frying.
 They would later campaign against the use of trans fats.

 CSPI's 1994 petition led to the FDA's 2003 regulation requiring trans fat to be disclosed on food labels.
 CSPI's 2004 petition, as well as a later one from a University of Illinois professor, led to the FDA's ban of partially hydrogenated vegetable oil, the major source of artificial trans fat.

 In 1998, the Center published a report entitled Liquid Candy: How Soft Drinks are Harming Americans' Health.
 It examined statistics relating to the soaring consumption of soft drinks, particularly by children, and the consequent health ramifications including tooth decay, nutritional depletion, obesity, type 2 (formerly known as "adult-onset") diabetes, and heart disease.
 It also reviewed soft drink marketing and made various recommendations aimed at reducing soft drink consumption, in schools and elsewhere.
 A second, updated edition of the report was published in 2005.
 Among the actions they advocate are taxing soft drinks.
-Sugar-sweetened beverages are taxed in Berkeley, California; Philadelphia, Pennsylvania; Boulder, Colorado; San Francisco, California; Oakland, California; Albany, California; and Cook County, Illinois.
+As of 2018, a sugary drink tax exists in Berkeley, California; Philadelphia, Pennsylvania; Boulder, Colorado; San Francisco, California; Oakland, California; Albany, California; and Cook County, Illinois.
 Seattle introduced a city-wide comprehensive sugary drinks tax in 2019.
 CSPI followed up with a 2013 petition calling on the FDA to limit the sugar content of soft drinks and to set voluntary targets for sugar levels in other foods with added sugars.

 In 2003, it worked with lawyer John F. Banzhaf III to pressure ice cream retailers to display nutritional information about their products.